chainHero/heroes-service/README.md

 ### a.
 Configuration

-As we removed the config folder, we need to make a new config file.
-We will put in it everything that the Fabric SDK Go and our custom parameters for our app needs to work.
-The config file will contain all our custom parameters and everything else the Fabric SDK Go needs for our app to work.
-For the moment, we will only try to make the Fabric SDK Go work with the default chaincode:
+Our application needs a lot of parameters, especially the addresses of the Fabric's components to communicate.
+We will put everything in a new configuration file, the Fabric SDK Go configuration and our custom parameters.
+For the moment, we will only try to make the Fabric SDK Go works with the default chaincode:

 ```
-cd $GOPATH/src/github.com/chainHero/heroes-service ; \
+cd $GOPATH/src/github.com/chainHero/heroes-service && \
 vi config.yaml
 ```